nspcc-dev/neo-go/docs/consensus.md

 image](https://hub.docker.com/r/nspccdev/neo-go).
 It has everything included, no additional plugins needed.

-Take appropriate (mainnet/testnet) configuration [from the repository](https://github.com/nspcc-dev/neo-go/tree/master/config) and save in some directory (we'll assume that it's available in the same directory as neo-go binary).
+Take an appropriate (mainnet/testnet) configuration [from the repository](https://github.com/nspcc-dev/neo-go/tree/master/config) and save it in some directory (we'll assume that it's available in the same directory as neo-go binary).

 ### Configuration and execution